Diagnose session startup issues

 The time taken for the VDA to obtain the user credentials.

-This duration could be artificially inflated if a user fails to provide credentials in a timely manner, and thus, not included in the VDA Startup Duration.
+This duration can be artificially inflated if a user fails to provide credentials in a timely manner, and thus, not included in the VDA Startup Duration.
 This time is likely to be a significant only if manual login is being used and the server side credentials dialog is displayed (or if a legal notice is displayed before login commences).

 Credentials Authentication VDA Duration (CAVD)